-Underwriting risk is the risk that unexpected variations in frequency, size or timing of claims lead to reductions in financial returns.
-Factors affecting risk exposure include; macroeconomic trends, medical costs, lapse rates, longevity, morbidity risk, demographics, customer and provider behaviour and technology developments.
+Underwriting risk is the risk of loss or adverse change in the value of insurance liabilities, due to inadequate pricing and provisioning assumptions, e.g. value of claims is higher than assumed in the pricing basis.
+Factors affecting risk exposure include: macroeconomic trends, medical costs, lapse rates, longevity, morbidity risk, demographics, customer and provider behaviour and technology developments.